Summary of 2018 Planners Salary Survey Results

-The typical (median) planner is 43 years old and has been in the planning field for 15 years, with specializations most commonly in community development/redevelopment and/or land-use or code enforcement.
+The typical (median) planner is 42 years old, has been in the planning field for 14 years, and most commonly specializes in land use, community development, and/or comprehensive or long-range planning.

-70% of planners work for public entities and 23% in private consulting firms.
+72 percent of planners work for public entities and 21 percent in private consulting firms.

-A large majority of planners do not ever bill hourly for their professional planning services (73%).
-Among the few that do, the typical (median) planner reported an hourly rate of $124 as of January 1, 2016.
+A large majority (73 percent) of planners never bill hourly for their professional planning services.
+Among those who do, the typical (median) planner reported an hourly rate of $122.50 as of January 1, 2018.

-Because very few planners ever bill hourly, the following details of compensation are reported for base annual salary only.
+Because few planners ever bill hourly, the remaining analysis of compensation is reported for base annual salary only.

 Not surprisingly, experience in the planning field correlates positively with salary.

-Without accounting for other variables, the typical AICP member earns $16,100 more in salary than non-AICP members.
+Without accounting for other variables, the typical AICP member earns $17,000 more in salary than the typical APA member who is not AICP-certified.
 When we control for experience, AICP members still earn a higher salary across the board but at narrower margins.

-Another key variable in understanding salary levels is the nature of the employer.
+Another key variable in understanding salary levels is the type of employer.